Top 5 Best Cordless Framing Nailers 2021

 The good news is that we’ve taken all the guesswork out of buying a cordless nail gun for framing.
 In this guide we talk about the critical few criteria to keep front of mind.
 They include the power source (battery, fuel cell, or a combination of the two), the framing nailer’s size and weight, and the features or accessories that come with it.

-Cordless framing nailers are awesome because there is no need for an air compressor and the inconvenient hose you’d normally have to drag around the job site.
+Cordless framing nailers are awesome because there is no need for an air compressor/air hose and the inconvenient hose you’d normally have to drag around the job site.
 There are 3 different ways cordless nail guns are powered.

-Each power source has it’s pros and cons, and we’ll cover the basics right here.
-Battery-powered nailers are most common.
-They’re similar to what we’re all used to in a cordless drill.
+Battery-powered nail guns are most common.
+They’re similar to what we’re all used to in a cordless drill or power tool.
 They’re convenient and relatively inexpensive to operate, but they may lack the power for some hardwoods or engineered lumber, and also may “run out of gas” before the job’s done if you’re a professional using it all day.
+If you go this route, consider buying an extra lithium ion battery pack for a backup.

 Conversely, those powered by fuel-cells require cell replacement from time to time which is an added task and requires their purchase as a consumable item.
 But the benefit is more power and the ability to drive nails into a wider variety of woods.